Proteus-Typer/model-a/README.md

-# Homemade Computer Project To Be Named Later
+# Model-A Homemade Computer Project

 Here are the files used to build the case for my homemade computer.
 You can see a lot about it in [this article](http://ralsina.me/weblog/posts/so-i-built-a-laptop.html) (or at least about it as it was in early march 2023)